7eith/42Troll/README.md

 # Disclaimer
 These scripts work only on MacOS. <br>
 These scripts are only test with Mac OS High Sierra, running 42 Sessions. <br>
-I'm not responsable of any kind of bad use of these scripts.
 You're the only responsable, I upload them to github for spreading them and permit to use them anywhere. <br>
-A vos risques et périls.
+I'm not responsable of any kind of bad use of these scripts.<br>
+Enjoy with them.